mlin/GenomicSQLite/docs/guide_db.md

 $ genomicsqlite DB_FILENAME --compact
 ```

 generates `DB_FILENAME.compact`; see its `--help` for additional options.

-Due to decompression overhead, this compaction procedure may run too slowly for large tables that weren't initially written in their primary key order.
+Due to decompression overhead, the compaction procedure may run too slowly for large tables that weren't initially written in their primary key order.
 To prevent this, see below *Optimizing storage layout*.

+The tool is also able to convert an existing, uncompressed SQLite3 database file.

 ## Reading databases over the web